OpenCHAMI/openchami.org/content/blog/inventory-service/index.md

 docker stop inventory-service
 ```

-### Run in the quickstart
+### Run in a deployment

-This shows how to run in the [legacy quickstart guide](https://github.com/OpenCHAMI/deployment-recipes/tree/main/quickstart) (deprecated - see the [OpenCHAMI Tutorial](/docs/tutorial/) for current instructions).
+For current deployment instructions, see the [OpenCHAMI Tutorial](/docs/tutorial/).

+This blog post describes development and testing of the inventory-service.
+For production deployments, use the tutorial instead of the Docker Compose examples below.

+#### Development Example

 Replace the `SMD Init and Server Containers` with the following